amorenoz/ovs-dbg/docs/source/ofparse.rst

 When printing a logical representation of a flow list, flows are grouped into *logical flows* that:

-- have the same *cookie* and *priority*
+- have the same *priority*
 - match on the same fields (regardless of the match value)
-- execute the same actions (regardless of the actions' arguments)
+- execute the same actions (regardless of the actions' arguments, except for resubmit and output)
+- Optionally, the *cookie* can be counted as part of the logical flow as well (*--cookie*)

 HTML representation